Michael Bradley (soccer): International career

-Bradley was a key player for the U.S. in the 2010 FIFA World Cup in South Africa, starting all four matches in central midfield.
+Bradley was a key player for the U.S. at the 2010 World Cup in South Africa, starting all four matches in central midfield.
 In the group stage, he scored the equalizer in a comeback 2–2 draw against Slovenia.
-He captained the national team for the first time in an August 10, 2010 friendly against Brazil in his birthplace of New Jersey.
-In the 2011 CONCACAF Gold Cup Bradley featured in each game in a new midfield partnership with Jermaine Jones, and scored the opening goal in the final against Mexico, though the United States went on to lose 4–2.
+He captained the national team for the first time in an August 10, 2010 friendly against Brazil, played in his birthplace of New Jersey.
+At the 2011 Gold Cup, Bradley featured in each game, forming a new midfield partnership with Jermaine Jones, and scored the opening goal in the final against Mexico, though the Americans went on to lose 4–2.

-Following the Gold Cup loss, Bob Bradley was fired as national team coach and replaced by Jürgen Klinsmann under whom Michael remained a key starter in midfield.
-He started each game for the U.S. at the 2014 FIFA World Cup in Brazil.
+Following the Gold Cup loss, Bob Bradley was fired as national team coach and replaced by Jürgen Klinsmann, under whom Michael remained a key starter in midfield.
+He started each game for the U.S. as they reached the last 16 at the 2014 World Cup in Brazil.
+After Clint Dempsey had his captaincy removed as punishment for a controversial incident with a referee, Klinsmann named Bradley the national team's new permanent captain ahead of the 2015 Gold Cup.
+In the United States' opening tournament game against Honduras on July 7, Bradley earned his 100th international cap at the age of 27.
+Bradley would also captain the U.S. as they hosted the centennial Copa América in 2016, reaching the semi-finals.

-After U.S. Soccer removed the captaincy from Clint Dempsey as punishment for a controversial incident with a referee before the 2015 Gold Cup, Klinsmann named Bradley the national team's new permanent captain.
-In the opening game against Honduras on July 7, Bradley earned his 100th cap at the age of 27.
+Although not initially included in the final squad for the 2017 Gold Cup, Bradley would be one of six alternate players later added to the U.S. roster for the knockout stage.
+Bradley went on to play every minute of the United States' three knockout games, lifting his second Gold Cup title after they defeated Jamaica in the final.
+For his performances, Bradley was awarded the Golden Ball, recognizing him as the best player of the tournament.